ninakali/flourish-pc/CONTRIB.md

 ## Why tools are in Python?
 Ideally, we want this framework to be self-hosting (i.e., reproducible with the help of computers built with it).
 But the generation of HTML, PDF and Rich Text doesn't seem to be a task that simplistic computers can quickly solve.
 So, for now, we prefer to have a tool that works rather than a tool that can be self-hosting.
 Pull requests are welcome, though.

+## Naming convention
+For portability, chapters are split into folders with numeric names.
+If your storage format doesn't support folders, you might want to put different chapters on different media.
+Each subchapter is assigned a number.
+To avoid renumbering in the future, you may use BASIC-like numbers for chapter numbers (010, 020, etc.).
+Please use leading zeroes for convenient file sorting.

 ## Planned release formats